I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | Kimi K2.6 | 0.8517 |

-All models achieved AUC above 0.85, exceeding the anticipated target (per-model AUC 0.5-0.9).
-Compared to the default checkpoint where p_max was 0.07-0.10, it's a quiet revelation that just organizing the training data tightens up the MLP's predictions this much.
+All models achieved AUC above 0.85, exceeding the target values I had assumed (per-model AUC 0.5-0.9).
+Compared to the default checkpoint where p_max was 0.07-0.10, just preparing training data tightens the MLP predictions this much — which was a quietly pleasant discovery.

 Step 5. evaluate (Quality Improvement by the Numbers)